eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 dune --get-table hello hello users
 ```

-You should get a table result with one or more row.
-If you didn't make sure your interaction above was successful.
+You should get a table result with one or more rows.
+If you didn't, make sure your interaction above was successful.

 ## Using raw programs with DUNE